wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

 **Usage Tracking and Subscription Management**

-Usage tracking and description management are described in detail in @ref topic_usagetracking.
+Usage tracking and description management are described in detail in @ref md_docs_topics_usagetracking.

 **Change Buffer**